uzumstanley/PHIDATA/assistants/llm_os/README.md

 ```

 - Open [localhost:8501](http://localhost:8501) to view your LLM OS.
-- Add a blog post to knowledge base: https://blog.samaltman.com/gpt-4o
+- Add a blog post to knowledge base
 - Ask: What is gpt-4o?
 - Web search: Whats happening in france?
 - Calculator: Whats 10!
 - Enable shell tools and ask: is docker running?
 - Enable the Research Assistant and ask: write a report on the ibm hashicorp acquisition
 - Enable the Investment Assistant and ask: shall i invest in nvda?

-### 6. Message on [discord](https://discord.gg/4MtYHHrgA8) if you have any questions

-### 7. Star ⭐️ the project if you like it.

-### Share with your friends: https://git.new/llm-os